makersacademy/chitter-challenge/README.md

-Chitter Challenge
+Week 4 Weekend Challenge - Chitter Challenge
 =================

-* Challenge time: The weekend and up to 9am Monday morning
-* Feel free to use google, your notes, books, etc but work on your own
-* You must submit a pull request to this repo with your code by 9am Monday morning
-* Please feel free to submit pull requests early at any time during the weekend to get automated feedback from Hound and test coverage stats from Coveralls

 Challenge:
 -------

-As usual please start by

-* Filling out your learning plan self review for the week: https://github.com/makersacademy/learning_plan_september2015 (if you haven't already)
-* Forking this repo

-We are going to write a little Twitter clone that will allow the users to post messages to a public stream.
+To write a little Twitter clone that will allow the users to post messages to a public stream.

-Features:
+Feature Stories:
 -------

 ```sh